Beyond-jQuery/book/manuscript/styling-elements.md

 <div>Fed up after over 4 billion years without a day off, the sun headed off to the Andromeda galaxy for a few weeks of rest and relaxation.</div>
 ~~~~~~~

-Looking at the above example, you can see how the headlines have been colored as desired.
+Looking at the above example, you can see how the headings have been colored as desired.
 You can fit multiple styles on a single element, simply by separating the styles with a semicolon.
 For example, suppose we want to not only color each `<h2>` blue, but also ensure they stand out a bit more by making them bold.

 {title="setting multiple styles using the style attribute", lang=html}
 ~~~~~~~